developersri/vcomply-challenge/README.md

 ### Back End Application (Server)

 Run `npm run server-start` from the project's root directory.
 By default, the server is set to be listened at `http://localhost:3001`

+# Project Workflow

+The project offers three main functionalities and they are:
+- Configure and create schedules
+- View / Modify Weekly offs and Holidays
+- View previously created schedule records and their events

+## Configure and create schedules

+On clicking the `SCHEDULE` option in the leftmost navigtion bar, the user can arrive at the UI to configure and create the schedules.
+First input to proceed is the `frequency` which has to be chosen by clicking on one of the option from the second to left most sidebar.